tangrams/glmTile/README.md

 ## 3D Labels experiments

 The main trick is a 2D projection of the geometry to place the text.
+Like HUD layer between the 3D geometry and the camera.

 ![projection](images/projection.png)

 Pros:

 * Fonts don’t need to be resized (no need for SDF)

+* We only render what the see

-* We can compose the result image knowing exactly what the user see
+* We knowing exactly what the user see

 Cons:

-* Occlusion becomes a big problem
+* Occlusion becomes a problem

 ### Line Labels